kurnia-kadir/Halal-Chain/README.md

 # HalalChain GitHub App

-**HalalChain** is designed to ensure that software development practices and codebases comply with **Open Source** standards, providing a framework for developers and organizations to build and maintain applications that align with **Open Source Ecosystem.** Integrates seamlessly with **GitHub** to automate compliance checks, code reviews, and dependency monitoring, making it easier for teams to adhere to ethical and religious guidelines while developing software.
+**HalalChain** is designed to ensure that software development practices and codebases comply with **Open Source** standards, providing a framework for developers and organizations to build and maintain applications that align with the **Open Source Ecosystem.** Integrates seamlessly with **GitHub** to automate compliance checks, code reviews, and dependency monitoring, making it easier for teams to adhere to ethical and religious guidelines while developing software.

 ### Key Objectives of HalalChain:
 1. **Promote Ethical Development**: